sduplan/bojler/index.md

         </tr>
         <tr>
             <td>Components</td>
-            <td>Premade blocks of code ready to use on your custom e-mail template.</td>
+            <td>Premade blocks of code ready to use on your custom email template.</td>
         </tr>
         <tr>
             <td>Lite version</td>